 Whether you are new to a plant-based vegan diet, have been plant-strong for a while, or just stumbled upon my blog out of curiosity, you’ve probably wondered how to stock your pantry and fridge with foods that are the most beneficial for your health.
 So what are the essential plant-based pantry staples that all health-conscious vegans stock in their homes?

 As always, I can’t leave you hanging without soem good news: if you find a few easy vegan recipes and try making them at home, you might find that cooking is actually a lot of fun!
 I’ve heard multiple stories about people who used to hardly ever cook at home, and when they switched to a vegan diet, they found cooking so awesome that they ended up creating wonderful vegan food blogs and even publishing cookbooks!

 Okay, not all of us are superhuman to do all that, but we all can make an attempt to be a little healthier, right?
 Today I’m going to help you out a little with a list of healthy and versatile plant-based pantry staples.
 If you stock your pantry and fridge right, cooking any newly found recipe will become easier as you won’t have to run to a store to buy whatever the recipe calls for.

-By the way, if you still think that cooking healthy vegan meals is too much hassle, check out my post with 10 super-easy plant-based meals that can be put together in no time.
+By the way, if you still think that cooking healthy vegan meals is too much hassle, check out my post with 10 quick and easy vegan meals that can be put together in no time.

 Let me clarify right away: my definition of ‘vegan’ includes consuming the healthiest plant-based foods with little to no junk of non-animal nature.
 The closer to their natural state the ingredients are, the better they are for us.
 Cooking food at home from scratch always allows you to control what you are putting in it, thus giving you a chance to make it as healthy as possible.